microsoft/nni/docs/source/compression/compression_evaluator.rst

 .. note::
     For users prior to NNI v2.8: NNI previously provided APIs like ``trainer``, ``traced_optimizer``, ``criterion``, ``finetuner``.
     These APIs were maybe tedious in terms of user experience.
 Users need to exchange the corresponding API frequently if they want to switch compression algorithms.
-    ``Evaluator`` is an alternative to the above interface, users only need to consider one parameter to support NNI to complete the compression process.
+    ``Evaluator`` is an alternative to the above interface, users only need to create the evaluator once and it can be used in all compressors.

-For users of native Pytorch, ``TorchEvaluator`` requires the user to encapsulate the training process as a function and specifies the exposed interface, which will bring some complexity.
+For users of native PyTorch, ``TorchEvaluator`` requires the user to encapsulate the training process as a function and exposes the specified interface, which will bring some complexity.
 But don't worry, in most cases, this will not change too much code.

-For users of `PytorchLightning <https://www.pytorchlightning.ai/>`__, ``LightningEvaluator`` can be created with only a few lines of code, and there is no need to make changes to the original code in most cases.
+For users of `PytorchLightning <https://www.pytorchlightning.ai/>`__, ``LightningEvaluator`` can be created with only a few lines of code based on your original Lightning code.

-Here we give two examples of how to create an ``Evaluator`` for both native Pytorch and PytorchLightning users.
+Here we give two examples of how to create an ``Evaluator`` for both native PyTorch and PytorchLightning users.

 TorchEvaluator
 --------------

-``TorchEvaluator`` is for the users who work in a native Pytorch environment.
+``TorchEvaluator`` is for the users who work in a native PyTorch environment.
 Here is an example for how to initialize a ``TorchEvaluator``.

+Please make sure each input arguments of the ``training_func`` is actually used, especially ``max_steps`` and ``max_epochs`` can correctly control the duration of training.

 .. code-block:: python